berndporr/fir1/README.md

 adaptive filtering by using the 50Hz powerline frequency as the input to the filter.
 This can be replaced by any reference artefact signal or signal which is correlated with the artefact.
-3. JAVA has an `InstrumentedTest` which filters both a delta pulse and a step function.
-4. filter_ecg.py performs the filtering of an ECG in python using the fir1 python module which in turn calls internally the C++ functions.
+3. filter_ecg.py performs the filtering of an ECG in python using the fir1 python module which in turn calls internally the C++ functions.

 ## C++ documentation